 Right after the “Connect” button is accessed, the VPN will create the private scoop of communication between your device and the Internet.

 The VPN server, VPN protocol, and the encryption will treat your data in such a manner that it will be encrypted within seconds and sent to the address you need to access.
-Its mission here is not done, as the VPN needs to process the information sent back to you, in order to decrypt and, finally, display it.
+Its mission here is not done, as the VPN needs to process the information sent back to you to decrypt and, finally, display it.

-- A Virtual technology – because it enables you to have a private connection to any website or network you need to connect.
+- A Virtual technology – because it enables you to have a private encrypted connection to any website or network you need to connect.

 - A Private technology – because all your online activities are kept private and away from any prying eyes (in simple words – private internet access).

 - It’s a Network – while you’re connected to the VPN, you use a special VPN servers network that can cover the entire world (a private network across a public network).